kchmck/vim-coffee-script/Readme.md

 #### Disable reserved words error

-Reserved words like `function` and `var` are highlighted as an error in contexts disallowed by CoffeeScript.
+Reserved words like `function` and `var` are highlighted as an error where they're not allowed in CoffeeScript.
 This can be disabled with:

     hi link coffeeReservedError NONE